Elgin Area Leadership Academy

 - Teresa Gray, Kinane Gray LLC

-- Bob Malm, EDG Director, Elgin Area Chamber
+- Bob Malm, EDG Director, Elgin Development Group, a division of the Elgin Area Chamber

 - Michael McKay, Financial Advisor, Edward Jones Investments